 The little hobnail milk glass creamer is from my mom, and the white flowers inside it are the toss bouquet from my daughter’s wedding last November.

-Three Season Porch
+Fourth of July Vignettes for the Three Season Porch

 The three season porch is where we spend most of our time.
 For the majority of the months of the year, it’s where we drink our coffee in the morning, relax in the evenings, and even eat our meals.
 These past few months while I was working from home, I used it as my “office”, and even now, it’s where I work on my grad class work.
 Outside of the kitchen, it’s the most used room in our house.